arez/arez/README.md

 (Is all this just dev tools?)

 * dispose on calculated observer should defer until after reaction runs and should set isDisposed flag?
+  Maybe all disposes should run after all reactions complete

 Observable
 * list of observers.